wojciech-kulik/ios-dev-starter-nvim/README.md

 ## Requirements

-- [codelldb](https://github.com/vadimcn/codelldb/releases) - download latest release for DARWIN and unzip `vsix` file.
-Then make sure that the path in `nvim-dap.lua` points to this folder
 - [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) - to manage Xcode project file
 - [xcode-build-server](https://github.com/SolaWing/xcode-build-server) - build your project in Xcode, clone the repository, unzip, and run this tool for your project
 - [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) - to debug on physical devices and/or run apps on devices below iOS 17